VincentDemery/Projects/README.md

 - Prints all the todo sections.
 - Update project database, in case projects are added or modified during the execution.

+## To do

+- Use Pandas to sort the projects, if necessary
+- Projects list should also be sorted when a single project is updated
+- Bindings should be widget dependent